 The first documented portable golf tee was patented by two Scottish golfers in 1889 and it consisted of three vertical rubber prongs which lay on the ground.
 A British patent was granted in 1892 for a tee that pegged the ground – paving the way for the modern tees of today.

 Golf bags first came into use in the 1880s, whilst ‘The Beast of Burden’ was the old nickname for the caddies who used to carry the equipment.
 The first powered golf car was invented in 1962.

 Photo credit: JBunch/Shutterstock

-Golf attire – often seen as important as the game itself – also dates back to the early 20th century and the stylish outfits worn which consisted of formal shirts and ties.
+The evolution of Golf attire can also be witnessed over time– and it is often seen as important as the game itself .
+Men’s golf clothing also dates back to the early 20th century and the stylish outfits worn which consisted of formal shirts and ties.
 Due to a heat wave in 1933, this relaxed as players ditched the formal dress for lighter fabrics such as flannel, whilst polos hit the scene in the 1950s.
 Golf shoes have become expertly crafted to be water proof and include additional padding and support whilst other recent updates include cardigans, vests and ties as style remains a strong component of the sport.

 Photo credit: dotshock/Shutterstock